FriedbergLab/Epictope/README.md

 ## Requirements

-Installing `epictope` and its dependencies will require at least 3Gb of disk space.
+Installing Epictope and its dependencies will require at least 3Gb of disk space.
 Users should also be familar with using conda, a package manager for macOS/linux and Windows.
 Conda does not need to be used if users already have access to  installations of BLAST, muscle, and dssp, either locally or on an HPC environment.
-For users familiar with R, `epictope` can be run interactively through an R session or with an IDE such as RStudio.
+For users familiar with R, Epictope can be run interactively through an R session or with an IDE such as RStudio.

 ## Dependencies